 jhpyle/docassemble tag refers to a Docker image that is

 hosted on Docker Hub.
-The image is about 4GB in size.
-It is an
+The image is about 4GB in size, and when it

 By default, Docker gives containers ten seconds to shut down before